nasa/Common-Metadata-Repository/search-app/api_docs.md

 #### Metadata Responses (DIF, DIF 10, ECHO 10, ISO-SMAP, ISO-MENDS)

 All of the XML Metadata formats (except the XML used in returning references only) have the same structure, differing only in the way each result is returned.
-These formats return a single XML document with a `<results>` tag containing the following fields as sub-tags:
+These formats return a single XML document with a `<results>` XML element containing the following fields as sub-elements:

 |         Field         |                    Description                     |
 | --------------------- | -------------------------------------------------- |